Foundations for a theory of complex matroids: Cryptomorphism between phirotopes and dual pairs

-and proves the claim for pairs of choices of $\phr$-completions of $C\setminus e$ that differ by one element.
-The full claim follows by induction on the number of elements by which any two choices of completion differ. \end{proof}
+and proves the claim for pairs of $\phr$-bases that differ by one element.
+The full claim follows by induction on the number of elements by which any two choices of basis differ. \end{proof}